What is the Problem?

 First, victims of even horrible wickedness on this earth are also perpetrators of sin against our holy God.

 That is to say: even the worst suffering imaginable on this earth falls short of the wrath we have earned for ourselves.
-To put it differently, when unforgiven sinners fall into the hands of the living God they will BEG to be put back with their earthly captors, no matter how bad that seemed at the time.
+To put it differently, when unforgiven sinners fall into the hands of the living God they will BEG to be put back with their earthly captors, no matter how bad they seemed at the time.

 This is compounded in the USA in 2020 by a culture of victimhood.
 We now live in a world where everyone can find something to be offended about—we are all victims.
 The same difficulties we face when trying to present God’s holiness to those who are truly victims now present themselves with nearly everyone we meet.
 To add fuel to the fires of difficulty, most Americans feel like it’s the church or someone religious who abused them.